 What is Subclinical Hyperthyroidism?

-Hyperthyroidism (or thyrotoxicosis) refers to an overactive thyroid gland.
-Subclinical hyperthyroidism (also known as subclinical overactive thyroid gland or mild or severe subclinical hyperthyroidism) is diagnosed when tests show normal thyroid hormone levels of FT3 and FT4 but low or supressed levels of thyroid stimulating hormone (TSH).1 Occasionally the FT3 levels may be high.1
+Hyperthyroidism (or thyrotoxicosis ) refers to an overactive thyroid gland.
+Subclinical hyperthyroidism (also known as subclinical overactive thyroid gland or mild or severe subclinical hyperthyroidism) is diagnosed when thyroid function tests show normal thyroid hormone levels of FT3 and FT4 but low or suppressed levels of thyroid-stimulating hormone (TSH).1 Occasionally the FT3 levels may be high.1

 Mild subclinical hyperthyroidism is more common than severe subclinical hyperthyroidism.1